 - Super-absorbent – great at absorbing moisture to help keep you cool and comfortable all night long.

-- Odor Control – products are also naturally mold- and mildew-resistant to eliminate any worries and ensure an odor-free and bacteria safeguarded bedding solution.
+- Odor Control – products are also naturally mold- and mildew-resistant to eliminate any worries and ensure an odor-free and bacteria-guarded bedding solution.

 - DO Stay Simple – With a cotton cover, your silk comforter is easy to care for.
 Keep washing and drying simple by just using water to wash and letting it air dry.
 Some silk comforters do have silk covering.

 - DO Sun Cure – One of the best ways to clean and add freshness to your comforter at home without causing damage or using chemicals.
-To do this Lay your comforter flat on the ground in direct sunlight for one hour and flip it over and lay it in the sun for an additional hour.
+To do this, lay your comforter flat on the ground in direct sunlight for one hour.
+Then, flip it over and lay it in the sun for an additional hour.

 - DO Professionally Clean – For a deep clean or stains that can’t be removed with water, a good option is to get it cleaned professionally.
-To avoid potentially damaging the silk, try to find a dry or wet cleaner that specializes in cleaning silk.
+To avoid potentially damaging the silk, try to find a dry or wet cleaner specializing in cleaning silk.

-- DON’T Use Harsh Chemicals – Like stated above, keeping it simple when it comes to cleaning silk is the way to go.
+- DON’T Use Harsh Chemicals – As stated above, keeping it simple when cleaning silk is the way to go.
 Using chemicals of any type could end up damaging your comforter.

 Protecting your comforter

-Most importantly for any comforter, you should cover it with a duvet cover.
+Most importantly, for any comforter, you should cover it with a duvet cover.
 This functions as a large pillowcase for your duvet and has a zipper or button closure.
-It protects the duvet from body oil, make-up, dirt, and sweat, or other things that you don’t want to touch your duvet.
+It protects the duvet from body oil, makeup, dirt, sweat, or other things that you don’t want to touch your duvet.
 It can be changed to match your decor and is almost always washable.